cindywang625/cindywang625.github.io/_pages/about.md

 author_profile: true
 ---

-I am a Postdoctoral Research Associate at Cornell University.
-I received my Ph.D. in the Atmospheric & Oceanic Sciences (AOS) program at Princeton University in 2025.
+I am a Postdoctoral Research Associate with the [Cornell Engineering Climate Initiative](https://climate-engineering.mae.cornell.edu/) at Cornell University.
+I received my Ph.D. in Atmospheric & Oceanic Sciences from the [Program in Atmospheric and Oceanic Sciences](https://aos.princeton.edu/) at Princeton University in 2025.
 My work uses global climate and atmospheric chemistry models to understand how aerosols interact with clouds, circulation, atmospheric chemistry, and the climate system.
 I am interested in understanding the many ways aerosols influence the climate, especially when utilized for climate geoengineering.
 I have a background in art and enjoy sharing my artistic work inspired by my scientific pursuits!

 Feel free to contact me at cindywang[at]cornell.edu